waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

 print(answer)
 ```

     Yes, you can still register for the course after the start date.
-You won’t be able to submit some of the homework assignments, but you can still participate in the course.
-To be eligible for a certificate, you need to submit 2 out of 3 course projects and review 3 peers’ projects by the deadline.
+You won't be able to submit some of the homework assignments, but you can still participate in the course.
+To be eligible for a certificate, you need to submit 2 out of 3 course projects and review 3 peers' projects by the deadline.

 ## Bonus: calculating the costs (ungraded)